qrvey/partner-portal/docs/ui-docs/filtering-data/working-with-filters.md

 <div style="text-align: justify">

-Filters refine data based on some selected criteria – you can choose particular fields or values and view only the information related to them.
+Filters refine data based on some selected criteria.
+That is, you can choose particular fields or values and view only the information related to them.
 To start working with filters, you need to be familiar with the various filter components that are used to create and later interact with the filter inside the Qrvey platform.

 ## Displaying All Values
 Users need to be able to see all existing values when creating the filter and not just a limited number of them.